vanya6537/dubai-rakbank-react-app/README.md

-# Getting Started with Create React App
+# Rakbank React App with Unit Tests and Framer Motion

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Quiz React App that utilizes the Framer Motion library for animations.
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts